Restaurant Roll Call: Every Opening and Closing in May 2021

 Support the independent voice of Denver and help keep the future of Westword free.

 The list of restaurant openings in May is not quite as long as it was for April, but there's still an impressive number of additions, considering that bars and restaurants were just allowed to return to full occupancy with no social distancing requirements on May 16.
-New locations of established concepts Bartaco, Rosenberg's Bagels & Delicatessen and Snarf's debuted, while Boulder's Arcana was replaced by Supermoon, an Asian-inspired eatery from the same team.
+New locations of established concepts Bartaco, Rosenberg's Bagels & Delicatessen and Snarf's all debuted in town, while Boulder's Arcana was replaced by Supermoon, an Asian-inspired eatery from the same team.

-This month also saw the return of six restaurants that reopened following lengthy, pandemic-related closures, including two hotel fine-dining heavy-hitters that now have female chefs leading the kitchen: Edge, the restaurant inside The Four Seasons, and The Brown Palace's Palace Arms.
+This month also saw the return of six restaurants that reopened after lengthy, pandemic-related closures, including two hotel fine-dining heavy-hitters that now have female chefs: Edge, the restaurant inside the Four Seasons, and the Brown Palace's Palace Arms.

-Despite the ongoing struggles of the restaurant industry, closures in May were few and far between, although the list does include two eateries from top Denver restaurateurs.
-Lon Symensma announced the end of Cho77 on the 16th Street Mall; he will be reopening the space as dumpling and noodle bar YumCha in late June.
-And Troy Guard closed his flagship restaurant TAG, in Larimer Square, after its last service on May 15.
+Despite the ongoing struggles of the restaurant industry, closures in May were few and far between, though the roster does include two eateries from top Denver restaurateurs.
+Lon Symensma announced the end of Cho77 on the 16th Street Mall; he'll reopen the space as dumpling and noodle bar YumCha in late June.
+And Troy Guard closed his flagship restaurant, TAG, in Larimer Square after last call on May 15.

 Restaurants and bars opening in May*: